Current Work in Progress

 Most Recent Published Book

 From the book jacket:

-A magnificent story, virtually unknown in the West, about two of the Middle East’s most remarkable figures—Oman’s Sultan Said and his rebellious daughter, Princess Salme—comes to life in this compelling narrative.
-From their capital on the sultry African island of Zanzibar, Sultan Said and his descendants were shadowed and all-but shattered by the rise and fall of the nineteenth-century East African slave trade.
+A magnificent story, virtually unknown in the West, about two of the Middle East’s most remarkable figures—Oman’s Sultan Said and his rebellious daughter Princess Salme—comes to life in this compelling narrative.
+From their capital on the sultry island of Zanzibar, Sultan Said and his descendants were shadowed and all-but shattered by the rise and fall of the nineteenth-century East African slave trade.